History of education in the United States: 21st century

-Current trends

-As of the 2017–18 academic year, there are approximately 4,014,800 K-12 teachers in the United States (3,300,000 traditional public school teachers; 205,600 teachers in public charter schools; and 509,200 private school teachers).
+As of the 2017–18 academic year, there are approximately 4,015,000 K–12 teachers in the United States (3,300,000 traditional public school teachers; 206,000 teachers in public charter schools; and 509,000 private school teachers).

 Policy since 2000

 "No Child Left Behind" was a major national law passed by a bipartisan coalition in Congress in 2002, marked a new direction.
 In exchange for more federal aid, the states were required to measure progress and punish schools that were not meeting the goals as measured by standardized state exams in math and language skills.
 By 2012, half the states were given waivers because the original goal that 100% students by 2014 be deemed "proficient" had proven unrealistic.

 By 2012, 45 states had dropped the requirement to teach cursive writing from the curriculum.
 Continuing reports of a student's progress can be found online, supplementing the former method of periodic report cards.

 By 2015, criticisms from a broad range of political ideologies had cumulated so far that a bipartisan Congress stripped away all the national features of No Child Left Behind, turning the remnants over to the states.

 Beginning in the 1980s, government, educators, and major employers issued a series of reports identifying key skills and implementation strategies to steer students and workers towards meeting the demands of the changing and increasingly digital workplace and society.
 21st century skills are a series of higher-order skills, abilities, and learning dispositions that have been identified as being required for success in 21st century society and workplaces by educators, business leaders, academics, and governmental agencies.
-Many of these skills are also associated with deeper learning, including analytic reasoning, complex problem solving, and teamwork, compared to traditional knowledge-based academic skills.Stedman Graham, Preparing for the 21st Century: Soft Skills Matter, Huffington Post, April 26, 2015.
-Retrieved 2016-03-16 Many schools and school districts are adjusting learning environments, curricula, and learning spaces to include and support more active learning (such as experiential learning) to foster deeper learning and the development of 21st century skills.
+Many of these skills are also associated with deeper learning, including analytic reasoning, complex problem solving, and teamwork, compared to traditional knowledge-based academic skills.
+Many schools and school districts are adjusting learning environments, curricula, and learning spaces to include and support more active learning (such as experiential learning) to foster deeper learning and the development of 21st century skills.

+Career and technical education (CTE)

+In the realm called "vocational education" before 2006, the Carl D. Perkins Career and Technical Education Act provides funding for "Career and Technical Education" (CTE) state programs.
+Congress enacted the first version in 1984 and it has been reauthorized multiple times, with the latest version being Perkins V, in 2018.